McHughCyber/DiUS_Powersensor/README.md

 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
 7. In the HA UI go to "Integrations" click "+" and search for "DiUS_Powersensor"

+## Migrating from the Original Repository

+If you're currently using the original integration from `drc38/DiUS_Powersensor` and want to migrate to this maintained fork:

+### HACS Users

+1. Remove the old custom repository:
+   - Go to HACS → Integrations
+   - Click the 3 dots on "DiUS Powersensor"
+   - Select "Remove custom repository"
+   - Uninstall the integration (if prompted)

+2. Add the new repository:
+   - Follow the HACS installation instructions above using `https://github.com/McHughCyber/DiUS_Powersensor`
+   - Install the integration
+   - Restart Home Assistant

+Your existing configuration will be preserved automatically.
+You may need to reconfigure the integration if there have been breaking changes (check release notes).

+### Manual Installation Users

+1. Remove the old integration files from `custom_components/dius/`
+2. Follow the manual installation steps above
+3. Restart Home Assistant

+Your configuration entries should remain intact, but you may need to reconfigure if prompted.

 # Configuration